ancient8-gg/a8-connect-legacy/README.md

 ## Documentation

-For detail of browser APIs please refer the [docs](https://docs.ancient8.dev/browser/modules.html#default).
+For detail of browser APIs please refer the [docs](https://docs.ancient8.dev/browser/).

-For detail of server APIs please refer the [docs](https://docs.ancient8.dev/server/modules.html#default).
+For detail of server APIs please refer the [docs](https://docs.ancient8.dev/server/).

-For detail of Adapter APIs please refer the [docs](https://docs.ancient8.dev/adapter/modules.html#default).
+For detail of adapter APIs please refer the [docs](https://docs.ancient8.dev/adapter/).

 ## Installation